traghav/traghav.github.io/_posts/2018-02-27-public-bloom-filters.md

 There are a few good reasons to offer a Public Bloom Filter as a service.
 One application could be ensuring unique usernames across multiple services while ensuring a relatively high degree of anonymity.
 If you claim a username on a platform that uses a Public Bloom Filter, you stake your claim on the username for every other platform that uses the same Public Bloom Filter.

 Another use could be maintaining a public list of really common or bad passwords and doing a quick lookup to ensure a user does not set it as their own password.
-To be fair, this service [already exists]().
-Offered by none other than [Troy Hunt]().
+To be fair, this service [already exists]() ( offered by none other than [Troy Hunt]()).

 ## Implementation